satyam532/Inventry-Management-System/README.md

 # Inventry-Management-System
-Inventry Management System from which Users can buy the products Acc to their needs
+This is the inventry management system from which user can buy the products.
+# Functionality of this inventry system
+  # Adding the products in inventry management
+    The products are updating in the Record.json file
+  # Purchasing System
+    We have to read the Record.json file for purchasing whether the products is availiable or not.
+  # Generating the Bill Amount,Time of purchasing for Customer along the pro